Shoot to your strengths:

 - Continuous shooting or Burst mode can be quite slow, only managing a few frames per second.

 - Saving your photos to the memory card can take longer than on a DSLR, making shooting lots of shots in a short period of time tricky.

 Being aware of the limitations of your camera enables you to focus on the strengths and can even let you find techniques to compensate, as we'll see in the next point.

 Pan with the action:

 As Burst mode and memory card writing time can be slow, shooting fast moving subjects can be difficult and produce unpredictable results.
-However, compacts are often light, fast to focus and easy to manoeuvre.
+However, bridges are often light, fast to focus and easy to manoeuvre.
 If your camera has a focus lock mode, also known as AF-Lock, you can use the following technique.